 - Install the new oil filter on the engine.
-Turn the oil filter clockwise until the rubber gasket contacts the sealing surface, then tighten the filter an additional 1/2 to 3/4 turn. - 8.
-Reinstall the oil drain plug and tighten until snug.
-Do not overtighten. - 9.
-Fill the crankcase with new, clean oil.
+Turn the filter clockwise until the rubber gasket contacts the sealing surface, then tighten an additional 1/2 to 3/4 turn. - 8.
+Reinstall the oil drain plug.
+Make sure it is tightened to 10 lb•ft (14 N•m). - 9.
+Remove the fill cap on the engine valve cover, and fill the crankcase with new, clean oil.
 Use only crankcase lubricants recommended by the engine manufacturer.
 Refer to Specifications in this manual or the engine owner's manual.
 Use the recommended oil viscosity for the expected ambient temperature.
 Oil with the correct viscosity will aid starting in cold weather and assure proper lubrication in hot weather.
-Fill to FULL mark on the dipstick; crankcase capacity is 1.5 quarts (1.4 liters) when changing oil and filter
+Fill to FULL mark on the dipstick; crankcase capacity is 1.5 quarts (1.4 liters) when changing oil and filter.